Who we are, who we were,

 on "son of Henry" have been found throughout the British Isles and

-Europe, and over the decades, especially in North America, many of
+- Over the decades, especially in North America, many of these

-those name variations were anglicized or modified to Henderson.
+anglicized or modified to Henderson.
+So just because you are a

-- Even in Scotland, there were several unrelated branches
+- In Scotland, there must have been many unrelated branches

-and enclaves of Hendersons that originated in different parts of the
+and enclaves of Hendersons from different parts of the

 - Unfortunately, that means that even though you are named